ncsa/Delta_doc/docs/source/user_guide/services.rst

   ..  figure:: images/services/ood-desktop-settings-compression.png
       :alt: noVNC Desktop settings window showing "Compression level" slider set all the way to the left (off).

 - Use the Linux Desktop display settings to adjust the display resolution to best fit your browser tab and local display.
+Right-click on the desktop background and select **Applications**, then **Settings**, then **Display**.

   ..  figure:: images/services/ood-desktop-settings-display.png
       :alt: In noVNC Desktop, right click the background and choose "Applications", then "Settings", then "Display".